seanmorris/nynex95/README.md

 Windows 95-inspired theme & controls for Curvature.

-Currently being used as a dev-&-testing bed for a few other projects.
+It is currently being used as a dev-&-testing bed for a few other projects.

 https://nynex.unholysh.it/